best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/pre_commit_hooks.md

 This will tell the hook not to strip the resulting output of the desired cell(s), allowing the output(s) to be committed.

+>  ℹ️ Currently (March 2020) there is no way to add tags and/or metadata to Google Colab notebooks.
+It's strongly
+> suggested that you download the Colab as a .ipynb file, and edit tags and/or metadata using Jupyter _before_
+> committing the code if you want to keep some outputs.

 [detect-secrets]: https://github.com/Yelp/detect-secrets
 [detect-secrets-caveats]: https://github.com/Yelp/detect-secrets#caveats